MicrosoftDocs/power-automate-docs/articles/drafts-versioning.md

 ### Can drafts be tested?

 Not at this time.
-Flow changes need to be published and runnable to be tested.
+Currently, flow changes need to be published and runnable to be tested.
+We are exploring the concept of creating a second runtime representation of a single flow to facilitate testing.

 ### Is there a unique identifier for a version?